petitparser/java-petitparser/README.md

 ### Maven Central (deprecated)

 > [!WARNING]
-> Version 2.4.2 is the last version of these packages on Maven Central.
+> Version 2.4.0 is the last version of this package on Maven Central.
+> Maintaining the Maven Central package is too much of a hassle, please
+> migrate to one of the other options described above.

 To depend on the core library, add the following dependency to your `pom.xml`
 file: